1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Infectious Colitis in Houston

-• Fluids: Oral rehydration solutions or IV fluids to replace lost water and electrolytes and prevent dehydration.
+• Fluids: Oral rehydration solution or IV fluids to replace the lost water and electrolytes to eliminate cases of dehydration.

-• Antibiotics or Antivirals: Targeted based on stool culture or PCR results to treat bacterial or viral infections.
+• Antibiotics or Antivirals: Treatment according to Stool culture or PCR analysis results in bacterial or viral infections.

-• Diagnostic Testing: Stool cultures, blood work, or colonoscopy to identify the causative agent and guide precise treatment.
+• Diagnostic Testing: This may be stool cultures, blood work, or colonoscopy to determine the causative agent and allow the administration of precise treatment.

 Why Choose GastroDoxs?